magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 As mentioned, adding an `<attribute>` node to a config `element` gives you a way to provide end users with a form field that can use _CSS classes_ so you can change _several_ CSS properties at once.
 This is much more powerful that using `<style>` nodes which can only change single CSS properties.

-However, `<style>` nodes have the advantage of being able to use converters, which you cannot use with `<attributes>`.

-Using `<attribute>` nodes instead of `<style>` nodes is transparent to users, who are simply interacting with field options to change content styling.
-But for you, the developer, being able to apply a variety of different CSS classes (based on end user field selections) can provide your content types with powerful styling options.
+Using `<attribute>` or `<style>` configurations is transparent to users, who are simply interacting with field options to change content styling.
+But for you, the developer, you have a choice that depends on whether you need to use CSS classes to style an element (use an `<attribute>`) or a specific CSS property (use an `<style>`).
+Either option can provide users with powerful styling options.

 ### Understanding the `<css>` node {#understandthecssnode}